 In addition to a formal education, Sarah has traveled the world.
 Having visited more than 12 countries including Ghana, South Africa, India, Vietnam, China, and Japan, Sarah has received international training in Social and Cultural Diversity.
 These experiences have helped Sarah to become familiar and appreciative of various cultures and ways of life.

 Sarah began providing Therapeutic Mentoring services for at-risk youth and their families in 2012 and has been passionate about the world of mental health ever since.
 Sarah utilizes a holistic approach in counseling, sensitive to the unique differences of each client.
 Sarah enjoys teaching individuals how to regulate their nervous system through mindfulness-based techniques, thus reducing symptoms of anxiety while empowering clients to regain a sense of authority over their experiences.
 Sarah believes that healing happens when we are able to feel connected to ourselves and with others in meaningful ways.
 Sarah incorporates a trauma-informed approach to every counseling session, helping clients to work toward a healing that they are able to apply to every area of their lives.

-Sarah enjoys spending time with her husband Jonathan and their 3 daughters in Rock Hill, SC.
-Sarah and her family enjoy movie nights, weekend hikes and bike rides, and spontaneous living room dance parties.
+Sarah enjoys spending time with her three daughters in Rock Hill, SC.
+They enjoy movie nights, weekend hikes and bike rides, and spontaneous living room dance parties.
 Sarah is learning how to garden and has been known to occasionally grow something that could pass as edible.
 Sarah enjoys practicing yoga and will be beginning a 200 hour Yoga Teacher Training in 2022.

 Therapy Resource Group believes in cultivating a work family where we can grow and better ourselves through diverse areas of expertise and experience.
 If you believe you are a good fit for our team, please share your CV and letter of interest via email to